jenkinsci/oic-auth-plugin/README.md

-In either case, choosing the plugin as Security Realm means that other authentication methods (Jenkins Database, LDAP, ...) will no longer be available and any missconfiguration or service availability issue will lock out the users.
+In either case, choosing the plugin as Security Realm means that other authentication methods (Jenkins Database, LDAP, ...) will no longer be available and any misconfiguration or service availability issue will lock out the users.
 An *escape hatch* can be activated at configuration time to define a admin credential which can be used to recover access to Jenkins.